shom-fr/xoa/doc/appendix.meta.rst

 This appendix refers to the searching and formatting specifications for data variables and coordinates, and related tools, available in the :mod:`xoa.meta` module.
-Their usage is introduced in the :ref:`uses.meta` section.
+Their usage is introduced in the :ref:`indepth.meta` section.

 .. _appendix.meta.specialized: